 To deal with schema management challenges in the future, Aiven has introduced their own tool, Karapace: it’s a 1:1 replacement of schema registry that is lighter, faster and more stable.
 Just like Confluent’s proprietary tool, Aiven’s Open Source Karapace supports the storing of schemas in a central repository, which clients can access to serialize and deserialize messages.
 The schemas also maintain their own version histories and can be checked for compatibility between their different respective versions.

-Aiven Kafka is easy to set up, either directly from Aiven Console:
+Aiven for Kafka is easy to set up, either directly from Aiven Console:

 Via our Aiven command line: